Unrag

 After initialization completes, your project will have several new files:

-unrag.config.ts is created at your project root.
-This is where you configure the embedding provider, database connection, and default settings.
-The CLI generates this file with working code for your chosen adapter—you can use it immediately or customize it to match your existing database setup.
+unrag.config.ts is where you configure the embedding provider, database connection, and default settings.
+The CLI generates this file with working code for your chosen adapter—you can use it immediately or customize it.
+If you enabled rich media, this file already has the extractors registered and the relevant assetProcessing flags enabled.

 Changes to existing files